-- (a) The Contractor and any of its principals and/or subcontractors are not presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded for the award of contracts by any Federal agency, and - (b) Have not, within a three-year period preceding this Agreement's effective date, been convicted of or had a civil judgment rendered against them for: commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a federal, state or local government contract or subcontract; violation of federal or state antitrust statutes relating to the submission of offers; or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, tax evasion, or receiving stolen property; and are not presently indicted for, or otherwise criminally or civilly charged by a government entity with, commission of any of these offenses.

-20. REPRESENTATIONS, WARRANTIES AND COVENANTS.
+- (a) The Contractor and any of its principals and/or subcontractors are not presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded for the award of contracts by any Federal agency, and - (b) Have not, within a three-year period preceding this Agreement's effective date, been convicted of or had a civil judgment rendered against them for: commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a federal, state or local government contract or subcontract; violation of federal or state antitrust statutes relating to the submission of offers; or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, tax evasion, or receiving stolen property; and are not presently indicted for, or otherwise criminally or civilly charged by a government entity with, commission of any of these offenses. - 21.
+REPRESENTATIONS, WARRANTIES AND COVENANTS.
 Notwithstanding any language to the contrary in this Agreement or any exhibit to this Agreement, Contractor represents, warrants, and covenants to District as follows:

-20.1.
+21.1.
 Compliance with Laws and Regulations

-At all times during the term of this Agreement, Contractor shall comply with all applicable federal, state, and local laws and regulations during its performance of all work contemplated by Exhibit A to this Agreement ("Work").
+At all times during the term of this Agreement, Contractor shall comply with all applicable federal, state, and local laws and regulations during its performance of all work contemplated by Exhibit A to this Agreement ("Work"), including the prohibitions set forth on Exhibit B AmeriCorps List of Various Non-Allowable Activities, attached and incorporated by this reference.
 Contractor represents and warrants that it has all licenses or certificates required to perform the Work or has received waivers from such requirements.
 Contractor shall insure that all subcontractors performing Work under this Agreement are properly licensed to perform such work.
 Contractor shall provide District with all reasonable assistance in complying with all applicable federal, state, and local laws and regulations.

-20.2.
+21.2.
 Non-infringement